mekkablue/ShowAngledHandles/README.md

 ### Requirements

-The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
-I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.
+The plugin has been tested in Glyphs 2.2, running on OS X 10.9.5 or later.
+I can only test it in current OS versions, and I assume it will not work in much older versions.

 ### License